britishgas-engineering/challenges/bill.md

 ## 💥 The extra mile (bonus points!)

-😍Show us what you can do with a real API.
+Show us what you can do with a real API.
 On top of the current challenge:

 1. Do a GET on the `https://shine-energy.netlify.com/.netlify/functions/meter-readings` to get the user's previous gas and electricity meter readings instead of hard coding this as 11000.
 2. Only allow the user to enter a number above the user's previous meter readings.